All Products

 Features

-Q: How to maintain a persistent connection with the server during long periods of silence?
+Q: How do I maintain a persistent connection with the server during long silences?

-You can set the heartbeat request parameter to true and continuously send silent audio to the server.
+Set the request parameter heartbeat to true, and continuously send silent audio to the server.

-Silent audio refers to content in an audio file or data stream that has no sound signal.
-You can generate silent audio using various methods, such as using audio editing software such as Audacity or Adobe Audition, or command-line tools such as FFmpeg.
+Silent audio is an audio file or data stream with no sound.
+You can generate silent audio using audio editing software like Audacity or Adobe Audition, or with command-line tools like FFmpeg.

 You can use the FFmpeg tool.
 For more information, see the official FFmpeg website.